 Traveling east rather than west, North Carolina has some of the most gorgeous coastlines on the East Coast, with the sprawling Outer Banks at about a 4-hour drive from Chapel Hill.
 Coastal cities, like Wilmington and Southport, are a more manageable 2 hours: perfect for a day trip.
 Walking around the beach in the wintertime is really a treat, with mild weather and no crowds.
-Many seafood restaurants are open for takeout as well.

 — Contributed by Tegan from Why Not Walk?